-Broomhill & Sharrow Vale • City • Hillsborough • Walkley
+Broomhill and Sharrow Vale • City • Hillsborough • Walkley

 As a resident of Central Sheffield, this is your opportunity to say what you would like to see improved.

-There's now a Community Plan for Central Sheffield.
-This maps out the area's priorities and how they will be tackled.
+There’s now a Community Plan for South West Sheffield.
+This maps out the area’s priorities and how they will be tackled.